Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

-• It has been announced that worker visas, starting on June 12, will no longer be issued to workers from three countries
+• It has been announced that these documents, as of June 12, will no longer be issued to workers from three countries

-• Social media users have meanwhile shared varied opinions on the decision announced by the Hungarian government
+• Social media users have shared varied opinions on the recent work visa decision shared by the Hungarian government

 The government of Hungary has announced a major decision regarding the issuance of work visas.

-This comes after the government confirmed it was going to end the issuance of work visas to three countries.
+This comes after the country confirmed it was going to stop granting work visas to three countries.

 Hungary, travel ban, Prime Minister, Peter Magyar, Canada, Philippines, Georgia, Armenia

-Hungary, under Prime Minister Peter Magyar, to stop issuing work visas to three countries.
+Hungary, under Prime Minister Peter Magyar, is set to stop issuing work visas to three countries.
 Photo credit: @Michele Tantussi, Cravetiger/Getty Images.

 Source: Getty Images